You Don't Fool Me

 "You Don't Fool Me" is a song by British rock band Queen from their 15th and final studio album, Made in Heaven (1995).
-It was released as a single in February 1996 in Europe and in November 1996 in the United Kingdom, containing various remixes of the song.
+It was released as a single in February 1996, by Parlophone, in Europe and in November 1996 in the United Kingdom, containing various remixes of the song.
 The song is one of the few which were actually written and recorded after the Innuendo sessions, and was written and composed by the band, under David Richards' supervision.
-It proved to be the band's final European hit.
+The song was a top-20 sales chart hit or close to in several European nations, and an airplay chart topper in some of them.

 Background

 "You Don't Fool Me" was one of the last tracks recorded for the album Made in Heaven and came about in a most unusual way.
-Brian May has explained on his website that the producer for the band, David Richards, more or less created the framework of the song single-handedly, building from bits of lyrics recorded just before Freddie Mercury's death.
-May has said that before Richards' work, there was no song to speak of.
-However, after Richards edited and mixed the song (including a bit of harmonies recorded for "A Winter's Tale"), he presented it to the remaining members of the band.
-Brian May, Roger Taylor and John Deacon then added their instruments and backing vocals and were surprised to end up with a finished song that had begun as nothing.
+Brian May has explained on his website that all they had were unfinished musical fragments & ideas recorded with Freddie Mercury during his final sessions in Montreux in May 1991 prior to his death.
+There was no full song to speak of until the Made in Heaven sessions, when co-producer David Richards helped edit these musical ideas together to create the song, creating a basic framework.
+The remaining band members – May, John Deacon and Roger Taylor – contributed further ideas, and fleshed out the track with instrumentation & backing vocals.
 The style of the song is reminiscent of their 1982 album Hot Space, and a comment over that featured on their Greatest Hits III album.